Do you see yourself as a bad luck person? Do you believe that you actually attract painful circumstances?

-The danger in that attitude is that your prayer life becomes anemic because you see yourself as a victim of bad luck instead of a child of God who can call on the heavenly Father for help.
-You become pessimistic as well, believing that you're somehow "cursed," so why even try?
+The danger in that attitude is that your prayer life becomes anemic because you see yourself as a victim of bad luck instead of as a child of God who can call on your heavenly Father for help.
+You become pessimistic as well, believing you're somehow "cursed," so why even try?

 It's surprising how many Christians still believe in luck.
 You won't find the word "luck" in the Bible.
 The very concepts of good luck, bad luck, and fate go back to Greek mythology.
 Horoscopes, which rely on pagan astrological beliefs, often talk about luck, a change of luck, or a good luck cycle.

 When one thing after another goes wrong in your life, why does that happen?
 If there's no such thing as good luck or bad luck and God is in control of everything, why do negative things happen to believers?